 Refinish Hardwood Floors

 If your hardwood floors are between 10 and 20 years old it may be time for a makeover.
 But before you start pulling up nails, consider your options for wood floor repair for scratches, wear marks and lack of shine.
 It can take a few weeks to refinish hardwood floors, but the return will likely be well-worth it.
 HGTV cites that the top request of renters and homebuyers when searching for a new home is hardwood floors.
-And wood floors can even help your home sell faster. range, but homeowners can expect to pay $2,000 for 1,000 square feet of hardwood, which includes sand, stain and finishing services.
+And wood floors can even help your home sell faster.
+Refinishing hardwood floor costs range, but homeowners can expect to pay $2,000 for 1,000 square feet of hardwood, which includes sand, stain and finishing services.

 Landscaping